thegworld/gtx-browser/services/network/public/cpp/corb/README.md

 ## Opaque Resource Blocking (ORB)

 [ORB](https://github.com/annevk/orb) is an alternative proposal to solve the same problem.
-In Chromium we intend to replace CORB with ORB, so that in the context of Chromium ORB could be considered as a "version 2" of CORB.
+In GTx Browser we intend to replace CORB with ORB, so that in the context of GTx Browser ORB could be considered as a "version 2" of CORB.

 The fundamental difference between CORB and ORB is that CORB picked specific type mismatches to disallow, while ORB enumerates the data formats